Eeli Tolvanen Game Preview: Kraken vs. Avalanche

 Tolvanen Season Stats Insights

-- In 13 games this season, Tolvanen has averaged 15:11 on the ice, while putting up a plus-minus of 0.
+- Tolvanen has averaged 15:19 of ice time this season (with a plus-minus of 0).

-- Tolvanen has a goal in three of 13 contests this season, but no multi-goal games so far.
+- In three of 15 games this season, Tolvanen has scored a goal, but there are no multi-goal efforts on his ledger.

-- In six of 13 games this year, Tolvanen has registered a point, and in one of those games he came away with multiple points.
+- Tolvanen has registered a point in a game eight times this season out of 15 games played, including multiple points on one occasion.

-- In four of 13 games this season, Tolvanen has had an assist, but no games with multiple assists.
+- Tolvanen has an assist in six of 15 games this year, but has not recorded two or more in a game so far.

-- The implied probability is 44.4% that Tolvanen hits the over on his points prop total based on the odds.
+- Tolvanen's implied probability to go over his point total is 44.4% based on the odds.

-- Tolvanen has an implied probability of 26.7% of going over his assist prop bet, based on the odds.
+- The implied probability of Tolvanen going over his assist prop bet, based on the odds, is 28.6%.

 Sign up for Underdog fantasy today.